shady-robot/knowledge-practice-insight/computer_science/knowledge/devops/kubernetes/kubernetes_in_action/chapter11/README.md

 either the source or the destination IP address in a network when the packet leaves the node.

+## High availability

+Kubernetes High-Availability is about setting up Kubernetes, along with its supporting components in a way that there is no single point of failure.

 ## References

 * [etcd v3 encoded values](https://stackoverflow.com/questions/45744534/etcd-v3-cant-read-encoded-values)